Mike Ragsdale is an explorer and entrepreneur. He loves his wife Angela and their four children. Mike’s goal in life is simple:

 Mike has toasted locals during Munich’s Oktoberfest, and he’s stood on Bosnia’s bullet-ridden Mostar Bridge.
 He’s ridden camels through India’s Khuri Desert, and attended Mass with the Vienna Boys Choir.
 He’s fired AK-47s, MP-9s, M-24s, MP-5s and other exotic weaponry with his son at a paramilitary camp near Mělník, Czech Republic… and was later detained by Indian authorities after accidentally leaving empty ammo cartridges in his son’s backpack.

-Mike partied with Hugh Hefner at the Playboy Mansion on several occasions, and he’s been at events with Bill Gates, Steve Case and Richard Branson.
+Mike partied with Hugh Hefner at the Playboy Mansion on several occasions.
 He’s seen two different Popes at the Vatican, and enjoyed one of Frank Sinatra’s final performances in a Las Vegas nightclub.
 He interviewed Milton Berle and Henny Youngman shortly before their deaths, enjoyed lunch with Brandon Tartikoff before his untimely passing, and once had dinner with Christy Hefner (she survived).